-The NFER and Nuffield Foundation have published their annual initial teacher education report: 'Teacher Labour Market in England Annual Report 2022' which predicts that there is a substantial risk that art and design, along with a large range of secondary subjects, will not meet recruitment targets for teacher supply in 2022.
+In March this year, the NFER and Nuffield Foundation published their annual initial teacher education report: 'Teacher Labour Market in England Annual Report 2022'.
+It predicts that there is a substantial risk that art and design, along with a large range of secondary subjects, will not meet recruitment targets for teacher supply in 2022.

-The new report indicates that shortage subjects such as physics, maths, chemistry, computing, design & technology and modern foreign languages, as well as other subjects that typically recruit well, including geography, biology and English, art and religious education will not meet their recruitment targets.
+The report indicates that shortage subjects such as physics, maths, chemistry, computing, design & technology and modern foreign languages, as well as other subjects that typically recruit well, including geography, biology and English, art and design, and religious education will not meet their recruitment targets.

 The research also finds that teacher retention rates, which had improved substantially in 2020 during the pandemic, due to economic uncertainty and lockdown, also appeared to be returning towards pre-pandemic levels in 2021, due to the returning wider labour market opportunities.
 If current trends continue Art and Design is only 86 per cent likely to meet its target.
 The worst effected is Physics at 17 per cent, followed by D&T at 25 per cent).
 In contrast, a number of subjects do seem, on the evidence so far, likely to exceed their targets, such as physical education, history and primary.

 - Teachers’ median real-terms pay is around 7 to 9 per cent lower in 2020/21 than in 2010/11 and has lost competitiveness relative to the wider economy over the last decade